Know When to Say No to Spec Work

 False Hope and Bad Business

 Businesses like to sugarcoat the acceptance of spec work as “a shot at stardom.”
-At Catapult Strategic Design, we just call it “bad business.
+At Catapult Strategic Design, we call it “bad business.
 Most creative industries would never consider doing work without a formal contract.
 Can you see an architect spend countless hours designing a beautiful building on mere speculation?
 Of course not!
-So why do so many ad agencies and design firms give away their ideas and intellectual property?
+So why do many ad agencies and design firms give away their ideas and intellectual property?

 The Official Stance

-Graphic Artists Guild’s, Pricing & Ethical Guidelines Handbook, reminds industry professionals that, “Speculative ventures, whether in financial markets or in the visual communications industries, are fraught with risk.
+Graphic Artists Guild’s, Pricing & Ethical Guidelines Handbook, reminds industry professionals that “Speculative ventures, whether in financial markets or in the visual communications industries, are fraught with risk.
 Individuals who choose this course risk loss of capital and expenses…risk not being paid for the work, take valuable time from pursuing other paying assignments, and may incur un-reimbursed expenses.” ref.

 The American Association of Advertising Agencies’ (AAAA) Standards of Practice states, “Unethical competitive practices in the advertising agency business lead to financial waste, dilution of service, diversion of manpower, loss of prestige, and tend to weaken public confidence…in the institution of advertising.” ref.